 We plan to continue investing in product development to drive growth in our business.
 We also invest in process development and maintain fabrication capabilities in order to optimize processes for devices that are manufactured internally.
 Research and development expenses were \$121 million for the six months ended May 3, 2009, and \$265 million, \$205 million and \$187 million for the years ended November 2, 2008, October 31, 2007 and October 31, 2006, respectively.
-We anticipate that we will continue to make significant research and development expenditures in order to maintain our competitive position with a continuous flow of innovative and sustainable product platforms.
+We anticipate that we will continue to make significant research and development expensition with a continuous flow of innovative and sustainable product platforms.
 As of May 3, 2009, we had approximately 1,300 employees dedicated to research and development at multiple locations around the world.